Reading time: 3 minutes

 School report cards contain numbers or letters summarizing and evaluating students’ performance.
 As they get older, these report cards may be used to help determine students’ eligibility and acceptance into colleges or other programs.

-- Personal information such as your full name, address, etc.
+Personal information such as your full name, address, and Social Security number.

-The more you know about your financial accounts and credit history before making a big decision like buying a house or a car, the more prepared you will be to take on the financial obligations that may happen as a result.
-Here are some things to consider as you take steps to proactively plan your finances:
+The more you know about your credit accounts and credit history before making a big decision like buying a house or a car, the more prepared you will be to take on the financial obligations that may happen as a result.
+Here are some things to consider:

-- Check your credit reports and credit scores before getting quotes to understand what information potential lenders and creditors are evaluating.
-(You can get one free annual credit report from Equifax, Experian and TransUnion at www.annualcreditreport.com.)
+Check your credit reports and credit scores before applying to better understand what information potential lenders and creditors may be evaluating.
+(You can get a free copy of your credit reports every 12 months from Equifax, Experian and TransUnion at www.annualcreditreport.com.)